icannos/Todd/Readme.md

         )

         print(maha_detector(output))
-        # Output a mask of the same size as the batch
+        # Output the scores for each input in the batch
         # True means the input is In-Distribution (ie to be kept) and False means OOD
 ```

 ## Todo:

-- [ ] Split filters and anomaly scorers
+- [ ] Split filters and anomaly scorers (WIP, maxime)
-- [ ] Add power means and cosines ood scores
+- [x] Add power means and cosines ood scores

 ## API